irakr/voipglot-win/README.md

 4. **Build errors**: Try `.\build.ps1 -Clean` to clean and rebuild
 5. **GUI not starting**: Ensure Tauri dependencies are installed with `cargo install tauri-cli --version '^2.0.0' --locked`
 6. **libvosk.dll missing**: The MSI installer may not include native dependencies.
 Copy `native-libs` from the bundle directory to the installation directory.
 Alternative: Run the executable from the `target\release` directory where native dependencies are available.

-### Logs

-The application creates logs in `voipglot-win.log` in the current directory.
-Enable debug logging with `--debug` for more detailed information.

 ## Development